litentry/evm-processor/archiver/README.md

 Parquet is more complex, but it could offer improved query speed & storage savings.

 MongoDB is a lot simpler, and as we only read/write (no updates), it may be a good choice, depending on query performance.

-### Consider Ignored Fields

-The following fields have been ignored to save on data.
-Seeing as processing history is such a heavy task this might be a bad idea.

-- gasPrice (better gas data in receipt)
-- maxPriorityFeePerGas (better gas data in receipt)
-- maxFeePerGas (better gas data in receipt)
-- gasLimit (better gas data in receipt)
-- r
-- s
-- v
-- chainId
-- confirmations (blocks since it was mined, incorrect a few seconds after fetching!)

-### Consider storing failed transactions

-We are only storing sucessful transactions (I assume this is over 90% of the total).
-The saving is small, and the main bulk of building history is requesting all the data (which we would need to do fully again).
-So whilst we can fetch these at a later date, it may be worth doing it from the start.